A Japanase Craftsman applying paint to matcha bowls

 So, how wide should a matcha bowl be?
 Ideally, between 4.5 to 5.5 inches, paired with a balanced depth and crafted from materials that enhance the matcha experience.

-My Japanese World offers a carefully curated selection of artisan matcha bowls for every taste and tradition wether that be ceremonial or contemporary.
+My Japanese World offers a carefully curated selection of artisan matcha bowls for every taste and tradition, whether ceremonial or contemporary.

 Frequently Asked Questions